Call To Schedule A Free Consultation

 Putting Our Knowledge And Experience To Work

-If a physician applies negligent traction to a baby with shoulder dystocia, a brachial plexus injury can occur.
-At The Lawrence Firm, PSC, our shoulder dystocia attorneys help parents whose babies suffered as a result of mismanaged shoulder dystocia during birth.
-We use our vast experience and considerable resources to obtain compensation for parents and their children.
-With offices in both Covington and Cincinnati, we provide passionate legal services for clients all throughout Kentucky and Ohio.
+If a physician applies negligent traction to a baby with shoulder dystocia, then they may be held liable in a birth injury lawsuit.
+Our Kentucky and Ohio birth injury attorneys at TLF help parents whose babies have suffered as a result of negligent medical care before, during, or after birth.
+We use our vast experience and legal resources to help obtain compensation for parents and their children for things like medical costs, lost wages, pain and suffering, and more.

 What is Shoulder Dystocia?